Frequently asked questions about Storj DCS.

 Or use your own location where you extracted the binary.
 It could be Downloads folder:

 If you followed Download and Installation or Self-hosted S3 Compatible Gateway - you don't need to change the current location.
 The shell will open the user's home folder by default.
 Or you can navigate to there:

-You can upload your first object by following our documentation here.
+You can upload your first object by following our documentation Uploading Your First Object CLI.

-All you need to create a shareable URL is the linksharing base URL for your region, a public, read-only access key from the Gateway MT of the same region, and the path to your object or bucket.
-For a shortcut, Uplink CLI will generate the shareable URL for you.
-Otherwise, you can build your link like so:
+All you need to create a shareable URL is the linksharing base URL for your region, a public, read-only access register from the Gateway MT of the same region, and the path to your object or bucket.
+For a shortcut, share will generate the shareable URL for you.

 <base url>/s/<access key>/<path sans sj://>

 Please, think twice before using the described method above - it exposes your access grant.
 If you would like to use this method anyway, then make sure to limit the access as much as possible.
 Ideally - read-only with time duration and only to one or two objects/paths, not to the whole bucket!